 For the purpose of presentation in the statement of cash flows, cash and cash equivalents includes cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.
 Bank overdrafts are shown within borrowings in current liabilities in the balance sheet.

-Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less expected credit losses.
+Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.

 over the acquisition date fair value of net identifiable assets acquired in a business combination.

 Separately acquired patents and licences are shown at historical cost.
-Licenses and customer contracts acquired in a business combination are recognised at fair value at the acquisition date.
+Licences and customer contracts acquired in a business combination are recognised at fair value at the acquisition date.
 They have a finite useful life and are subsequently carried at cost less accumulated amortisation and impairment losses.
-Licence fees have an estimated useful life of 5-50 years.
+Licence fees have an estimated useful life of 5 – 50 years.